Import multiple high-scale Kubernetes Clusters into Pulumi

 There are many advantages to using Orchestration tools:

-Kubernetes is an open-source container orchestration system used to deploy, scale, and operate containerized applications across clusters.
-It is commonly chosen when teams need consistent runtime behavior, automation, and resilience for multi-service workloads.
+Kubernetes is an open-source container orchestration platform used to run and manage containerized applications across clusters.
+It is typically adopted to standardize deployments, improve resilience, and automate operations for multi-service workloads at scale.

-Kubernetes is a strong fit for organizations running multiple services that need portability across environments and a large ecosystem of networking, security, and delivery tooling.
-The main trade-offs are platform complexity and the need for mature governance around RBAC, upgrades, observability, and cost controls.
+Kubernetes is a strong fit for organizations operating multiple services across environments that need portability and consistent operational patterns.
+Key trade-offs include platform complexity and the need for disciplined governance around upgrades, security hardening, observability, and cost controls.

-Common alternatives include AWS ECS, HashiCorp Nomad, and Google Cloud Run, which can reduce operational overhead in single-cloud or fully managed scenarios but typically provide less control or portability than Kubernetes.
+Common alternatives include AWS ECS, AWS Fargate, HashiCorp Nomad, and Google Cloud Run, which can reduce operational overhead in more constrained or fully managed scenarios but may offer less portability or control.

 Our experience with Kubernetes has helped us build the practical knowledge, patterns, and tooling needed to support clients running containerized workloads reliably in production.